kiankyars/scaling-book/roofline.md

 {% details Click here for the answer. %}

-From the spec sheet, we see that the reported bfloat16 FLOPs value is `1.979e15` FLOPs/s with an asterisk noting "with sparsity".
-The true value is half this without sparsity, meaning close to `1e15` FLOPs/s.
+From the spec sheet, we see that the reported bfloat16 FLOPs value is `1.979e15` FLOPS with an asterisk noting "with sparsity".
+The true value is half this without sparsity, meaning close to `1e15` FLOPS.
 The memory bandwidth is 3.35TB/s, or `3.35e12` bytes / second.
 Thus $B_\text{crit}$ is `1e15 / 3.35e12 = 298`, rather similar to the TPU.

 {% enddetails %}